 Universal primers for amplification of cpn60 sequences

-All of these primer sets amplify the "universal target" - the region of
+All of these primer sets amplify the "universal target" - the

 to nucleotides 274-828 of the E.

 primer landing sites).

 PCR reaction components and cycling conditions for cpn60 PCR from isolates are below.
 If you are looking for primers and protocols for cpn60-based microbiota analysis, see here.

 Information and protocols related to PCR amplification of the type II chaperonin (thermosome) from Archaea are available here.